How to Shuffle Tarot Cards!

 Contact your Guardian Angel and receive your FREE ANGEL READING, just by filling out this form:

 How to Shuffle Tarot Cards

-Whether you’re shuffling playing cards or Tarot cards, there is one technique that is more commonly used than all others.
+Whether you’re shuffling playing cards or Tarot cards, there is one more commonly used technique than all others.

 Standard Hand-to-Hand Shuffle